suyashcjoshi/suyashjoshi.github.io/_posts/2020-01-30-JavaFX_Setup_IntelliJ.md

 7. In "VM Options" provide JavaFX module path to JVM by typing : --module-path PathToFolderJavaFXSDK/lib --add-modules javafx.controls,javafx.fxml
 8. Click on "Apply" and "Ok"
 9. Run the Project by clicking "Run" menu --> "Run `Main`"
-10. Notice the JavaFX project starts and in the title bar it says "Hello World"

-*Congrautlations, you are now running JavaFX project!*
+10. Notice the JavaFX project starts and in the title bar it says "Hello World". *Congrautlations, you are now running JavaFX project!*